 Natasha Gauthier Ottawa Citizen

-Born in Toronto, Jordan studied conducting at McGill University (Montreal) and made his conducting debut aged 20 with Bach's St. John Passion.
-Upon graduation he joined the McGill faculty from 2011 to 2015 and went on to conduct several important oratorios including the St. Matthew Passion, Christmas Oratorio, Mass in B-Minor, and Requiem of Verdi, Mozart, Fauré, and Duruflé.
-During this time, he was also Conductor in Residence of Tapestry Opera (Toronto), conducting the world premieres of three full-length operas.
+Born in Toronto, Jordan studied conducting at McGill University and the Conservatoire de musique de Montréal, making his conducting debut aged 20 with Bach's St John Passion.
+After graduating, he joined the McGill faculty from 2011 to 2015 and went on to conduct several important choral works including the St. Matthew Passion, Christmas Oratorio, Mass in B-Minor, and the Requiems of Verdi, Mozart, and Fauré.
+During this time, he was also Conductor in Residence of Tapestry Opera in Toronto, conducting the world premieres of three full-length operas.

-Jordan made his debut in 2015 for the Canadian Opera Company, conducting their Claus Guth production of Le nozze di Figaro.
-The following year he was invited to join the staff of the Komische Oper Berlin where he has conducted Petrushka, L'enfant et les sortilèges, Eugene Onegin, Il barbiere di Siviglia, and Don Giovanni as well as, in concert, Beethoven's Fourth Symphony and Violin Concerto, Tchaikovsky's Violin Concerto and Romeo and Juliet Fantasy Overture, Schreker's Kammersymphonie, and Stravinsky's Symphony for Wind Instruments.
+Jordan made his debut in 2015 for the Canadian Opera Company, conducting their Claus Guth production of Le nozze di Figaro, and the following year he was invited to join the staff of the Komische Oper, Berlin where he has conducted Petrushka, L'enfant et les sortilèges, Eugene Onegin and Il barbiere di Siviglia and for them, in concert, has also performed Beethoven's Fourth Symphony, Emperor Concerto and Violin Concerto, Tchaikovsky's Violin Concerto and Romeo and Juliet Fantasy Overture, and Schreker's Kammersymphonie.